Barrier-free Travel

 The support of passengers with limited mobility at Düsseldorf Airport is handled by the staff of Company Klüh.

-Abbreviation Meaning
+Code Meaning

 WCHR You generally don’t require a wheelchair but do only for longer walking distances.
 Climbing stairs with assistance is not a problem.